 BY T. O. BANSO

-“You know that my father, David, was not able to build a Temple to honor the name of the LORD his God because of the many wars he waged with surrounding nations.
-He could not build until the LORD gave him victory over all his enemies.
-But now the LORD my God has given me peace on every side, and I have no enemies and all is well” (1 Kings 5:3-4 New Living Translation).
+“You know that my father, David, was not able to build a Temple to honor the name of the Lord his God because of the many wars waged against him by surrounding nations.
+He could not build until the Lord gave him victory over all his enemies.
+But now the Lord my God has given me peace on every side; I have no enemies, and all is well” (1 Kings 5:3-4 New Living Translation).

 One of the names of Jesus is the Prince of Peace (Isaiah 9:6).
 Peace is a scarce commodity in many places today.
 Many people don’t have peace of mind.
 Sinners lack peace of mind.
 The LORD says there is no peace for the wicked (Isaiah 48:22).
-There is violence, breakdown of law and order, and an increase in all kinds of crime with many people being killed recklessly.
-A majority of law-abiding citizens are living in palpable fear.
+There is violence, a breakdown of law and order, and an increase in all kinds of crime in some nations with innocent people being killed.
+Many law-abiding citizens are living in palpable fear.

-If there is any focused prayer point among citizens today in some countries, it is for peace and security, which the security agencies in some climes are unable to guarantee because of many factors.
+A major prayer point among citizens today in some countries is for peace and security, which the security agencies in some climes are unable to guarantee because of many factors.

 The New King James Version renders Luke 19:42-44 thus: “If you had known, even you, especially in this your day, the things that make for your peace!
 But now they are hidden from your eyes.
 For days will come upon you when your enemies will build an embankment around you, surround you and close you in on every side, and level you, and your children within you, to the ground; and they will not leave in you one stone upon another, because you did not know the time of your visitation” (New King James Version).

-Jerusalem, at the time Jesus spoke, was experiencing peace though it was under Roman domination.
-But Jesus gave a prophecy of what would happen to Jerusalem in years to come.
+Jerusalem, at the time Jesus spoke, was experiencing some peace though it was under Roman domination.
+But Jesus gave a prophecy of what would happen to it in years to come.
 What He saw was so disheartening that He wept.